Some offers mentioned on this page may be outdated. To confirm offers and credit card details, check the issuer’s website.

 Chase Ink Business Preferred Card: Great for Mid-Sized Businesses

-This offering from Chase Bank is designed for the mid-sized business and comes with a great signup bonus and excellent rewards rates—but only for select business purchase categories.
+This offering from Chase Bank is designed for the mid-sized business and comes with a great signup bonus and an excellent rewards rate—but only for select business purchase categories.
 If you have a small business that doesn’t need to make a lot of purchases or do a lot of travel, the card may not be worth it.

 In this review: